emm-jay-ahh/terminal_t1a3/README.md

 ![Show All](https://github.com/emm-jay-ahh/terminal_t1a3/blob/main/app_images/matthew-rooney-T1A3-net_settings_menu-show_all.jpg)

-Just click Show All, and it will display all interfaces on your PC.
+Hit Show All, and it will display all interfaces on your PC.
+This tool is utilising 'ifconfig' if you have issues please see above under Dependencies on how to install

+Error:

+No errors

 #### Show Interface